Board of Directors

 Working methods and allocation of tasks

-The Board of Directors has a quorum if a majority of its members is present.
+The Board of Directors has a quorum if a majority of its members are present.
 This does not apply to resolutions that require public notarization.
 Valid resolutions require a majority of the votes cast.
-In the event of a tie, the Chairperson of the meeting has the decisive vote.
+In the event of a tie, the Chair of the meeting has the decisive vote.
 The Board is responsible for the overall strategic direction of the Group and its management, the supervision of the EMB and financial control.
 It reviews the company’s objectives and identifies opportunities and risks.
 In addition, it appoints and dismisses the CEO and members of the EMB.
-The tasks and duties of the Board, as well as those of the Chairperson and Vice Chair, are listed in sections 4.2 and 4.3 of the Organizational Regulations
+The tasks and duties of the Board, as well as those of the Chair and Vice Chair, are listed in sections 4.2 and 4.3 of the Organizational Regulations

 Committees of the Board of Directors